 This test is dependent on the air hose operator consistently keeping the air stream on the weld while traveling its length; should the air stream veer off, a leak may be missed.

-The vacuum box pulls a stronger pressure differential, and is less technique dependant than that of a two-man air hose soap and air test.
+The vacuum box pulls a stronger pressure differential, and is less technical than that of a two-man air hose soap and air test method.